Creator of 'Sulli Deals' app arrested from Indore in Madhya Pradesh: Delhi Police | Law-Order

 - India

-The Delhi Police has arrested a man believed to be the creator of ''Sulli Deals'' app from Indore in Madhya Pradesh, officials said on Sunday.
+In the first arrest in the 'Sulli Deals' case, the Delhi Police has nabbed a man, who is allegedly the creator of the derogatory app which targeted Muslim women, from Indore in Madhya Pradesh, officials said on Sunday.

+Accused Aumkareshwar Thakur (26), who did his BCA from IPS Academy in Indore and is a resident of Newyork City Township, was taken into custody on Saturday, days after arrests were made in connection with a similar app 'Bulli Bai'.

 Hundreds of Muslim women were listed for “auction” on the mobile application with photographs sourced without permission and doctored.

-Accused Aumkareshwar Thakur (26) did his BCA from IPS Academy in Indore and is a resident of Newyork City Township, they said.
+Thakur runs a web-developing company Upworks, had 7-8 Twitter handles and was part of a group on Twitter that has eight to twelve members, police said.

-Deputy Commissioner of Police (IFSO) KPS Malhotra said during preliminary interrogation, the accused admitted that he was a member of a group on Twitter and the idea to defame and troll Muslim women was shared there.
+Deputy Commissioner of Police (IFSO) KPS Malhotra said during preliminary interrogation, the accused admitted that he was a member of a group on Twitter where the idea to defame and troll Muslim women was shared.

 During various group discussions, the members had talked about trolling Muslim women, the police said.